MuhammadShoaibKalim/DBMS/DB.md

 #### 9. Personal Database

 - Collecting and storing data on the user's system defines a Personal Database.
-- This database is basically designed for a single user.
+- This database is designed for a single user.

 **Advantages of Personal Database:**